Singapore Gold Cup

-The Singapore Gold Cup is a thoroughbred horse race held annually in November at Singapore Turf Club.
-Contested on turf over a left-handed course, the domestic Group 1 race is run over a distance of 2,000 metres and is open to local horses age three and older.
+The Singapore Gold Cup was a Thoroughbred horse race held annually in November at the Singapore Turf Club.
+Contested on turf over a left-handed course, the domestic Group 1 race was run over a distance of 2,000 metres and was open to local horses age three and older.

 History

 Inaugurated in 1924 at the Serangoon Road Race Course at Farrer Park, the Singapore Gold Cup was raced there until 1933, after which it was moved to the new Bukit Timah Race Course.
 It remained there until 1999 when the Bukit Timah facility was closed, to be replaced with a new Singapore Turf Club situated at Kranji.

-The first Singapore Gold Cup held in 1924 at Farrer Park was won by Thelasocrete, who took home the prizemoney of $1,600.
+The first Singapore Gold Cup, held in 1924 at Farrer Park, was won by Thelasocrete, who took home the prizemoney of $1,600.

-In 1958, Abdul Mawi became the first local jockey to win the Gold Cup.
-In 2008, El Dorado won the event, making him the first ever Japanese-bred horse trained in Singapore to win a Singapore Group 1 race.
+In 1958 Abdul Mawi became the first local jockey to win the Gold Cup.

+In 1995 New Zealand jockey Kim Clapperton was the first female rider to win the Gold Cup.

+In 2008 El Dorado won the event, making him the first ever Japanese-bred horse trained in Singapore to win a Singapore Group 1 race.

 To mark its move from Bukit Timah to Kranji in 1999, Singapore Turf Club raised the prizemoney to $1 million and opened the race to international contenders, but the race returned to domestic status three years later.
 The residency conditions are specified on the Singapore Turf Club website.

-As a result of World War II, there was no race run from 1942 through 1947.
+As a result of World War II, no race was run from 1942 through 1947.

-Since inception, the race has been contested at various distances:
+Since inception, the race has been contested over various distances: